Skip Navigation

 Standard 2

-Based on classroom resources, students should select a distribution platform and collaborate to produce one or several of the following:
+Based on classroom resources, students should select a distribution platform and work together to produce one or several of the following:

 Students will be able to understand and obey basic copyright laws applicable to all media.